JACOB BARRETT

 “Interpersonal Comparisons with Preferences and Desires,” Politics, Philosophy & Economics 18, no. 3 (2019): 219-241.

-Many argue that interpersonal comparisons of welfare are either conceptually incoherent or hopelessly subjective, at least if one adopts the popular view that an individual's welfare consists in her preference satisfaction.
-I agree, but argue that such comparisons are much less problematic if welfare is understood in terms of desire rather than preference satisfaction.
+Many argue that interpersonal comparisons of welfare are either conceptually incoherent or hopelessly subjective, at least if one adopts the popular view that an individual's welfare consists in the satisfaction of her preferences.
+I agree, but argue that such comparisons are much less problematic if welfare is understood in terms of desire- rather than preference- satisfaction.

 Book Reviews